-Bronco Billy's Casino and Hotel (Cripple Creek, Colorado)
+Bronco Billy's Casino and Hotel / Chamonix Casino Hotel (Cripple Creek, Colorado)

-Bronco Billy's is located in Cripple Creek, Colorado, a historical gold mining town located approximately one hour southwest of Colorado Springs and two hours from Denver.
-Its customers are primarily from the Colorado Springs/Pueblo/Cañon City metropolitan area, the second-largest metropolitan area in Colorado, with a population of approximately 900,000 residents.
+Bronco Billy's and Chamonix are two integrated and adjoining casinos, and are operated by our management team as a single entity.
+This property is located in Cripple Creek, Colorado, a historical gold mining town located approximately one hour from Colorado Springs and two hours from Denver.
+Its customers are primarily from the Colorado Springs/Pueblo/Cañon City metropolitan area, the second-largest metropolitan area in Colorado, with a population of approximately 985,000 residents.
 Its secondary market, the Denver metropolitan area, has a population of approximately four million people.
+It occupies a significant portion of the key city block of Cripple Creek's "casino strip."
+Chamonix began its phased opening on December 27, 2023.
+When complete, the combined Bronco Billy's / Chamonix complex will offer two large integrated casinos, approximately 300 luxury guest rooms, 14 additional hotel rooms located nearby, three casual dining outlets, a steakhouse managed by a third-party, parking garage, rooftop pool, and spa.

-Bronco Billy's occupies a significant portion of the key city block of Cripple Creek's "casino strip."
-In addition to gaming space, it currently offers 14 hotel rooms, a steakhouse, and a casual dining outlet.
-Bronco Billy's owns much of its real estate, but also leases certain parking lots and buildings, including a portion of the hotel and casino, under a long-term lease.
+We own much of the real estate for these two properties, but also lease certain parking lots and buildings, including a portion of the hotel and casino, under a long-term lease.
 The lease has six renewal options in three-year increments through January 2035, and we have the right to buy out the lease at any time during its term.
-We also commenced a three-year lease in August 2018 for a key corner on our block that was subsequently extended through August 2023, which also includes an option to buy out the lease.

 We are allowed to offer online sports wagering through three sports "skins" in Colorado.
-Rather than operate these sports skins ourselves, we contracted with three companies to operate such skins under their own brands in exchange for a percentage of revenues, as defined in each contract, subject to annual minimum amounts paid to us.
-For Colorado, the sum of the minimum annual amounts is \$3.5 million.
-If our percentage-share of sports revenue exceeds our contractual minimums, then we should receive in excess of \$3.5 million on an annualized basis.
-We incur minimal expenses related to these revenues.
-As of December 31, 2021, all three of our skins had begun operations.
-However, one of our three skin operators subsequently informed us of their intent to cease operations on May 15, 2022.
-We are currently negotiating with other companies to be the replacement operator for such skin, though there can be no guarantee that any replacement contract will be entered into on similar terms or at all.
+Rather than operate these sports skins ourselves, we historically have contracted with outside companies to operate such skins under their own brands in exchange for a percentage of revenues, as defined in each contract, subject to annual minimum amounts paid to us.
+As of December 31, 2023, two of our three skins were live.
+For our idle skin, we continue to evaluate whether to operate it ourselves or to utilize a replacement operator.
+There is no certainty that we will be able to enter into an agreement with a replacement operator or successfully operate the skin ourselves.